-- 1. New South Wales.-(i) Holdings under Miners' Rights.
+1. New South Wales.-(i) Holdings under Miners' Rights.
 A holder of a miner's right, costing 5s. annually, is entitled to occupy Crown lands for the purpose of mining thereon.
 The size of a claim varies according to the nature of the mineral worked and the distance from existing workings.
 The principal condition of tenure is that work must be continuously carried on, unless exemption is granted.
 A holder of a miner's right may obtain an authority to enter and prospect on certain private lands.
-Water rights, machinery areas, and similar holdings may also be taken up under a miner's right. - (ii) Gold-mining Leases.
+Water rights, machinery areas, and similar holdings may also be taken up under a miner's right.

+(ii) Gold-mining Leases.
 A gold-mining lease is issued for a term not exceeding 20 years, with right of renewal for another 20 years.
 The maximum area granted is 25 acres, and the annual rent is 2s. per acre.
 A royalty of 1 per cent. of the value of all gold and minerals won must be paid to the State.
-Labour must be constantly employed-unless exemption is granted-at the rate of one man to every 5 acres during the first year of the lease, and thereafter one man to every 2 acres. - (iii) Mineral Leases.
+Labour must be constantly employed -unless exemption is granted-at the rate of one man to every 5 acres during the first year of the lease, and thereafter one man to every 2 acres.

+(iii) Mineral Leases.
 The maximum area which may be leased for mining for other than gold, coal, or oil is 80 acres.
-The rental and royalty are the same as for a gold-mining lease, but the labour conditions are one man to every 20 acres during the first year and one man to every 10 acres thereafter. - (iv) Coal and Oil-mining Leases.
+The rental and royalty are the same as for a goldmining lease, but the labour conditions are one man to every 20 acres during the first year and one man to every 10 acres thereafter.

+(iv) Coul and Oil-mining Leases.
 The term of a lease for coal or oil-mining is 20 years, the maximum area 640 acres, the rental 2s. per acre, and the royalty 6d. per ton on all coal or shale won, and 1 per cent. of the value of all oil won.
-Two men must be employed to each area of 320 acres for the first year and four men thereafter. - (v) Business Licences.
-A business licence, issued at an annual fee of £1, entitles the holder to occupy for the purpose of carrying on business not more than 1⁄2 acre in a town or village, or 1 acre outside, on any gold or mineral field.
-No person may hold more than one area. - (vi) Residence Areas.
-A holder of a miner's right may occupy as a residence area not more than $\frac{1}{4}$ acre in a town or village, or 2 acres outside, on any gold or mineral field.
-Improvements to the value of £10 must be effected thereon, and no person may hold more than one area. - (vii) Areas Occupied under Mining Acts.
-The following table gives particulars of operations for the years 1922 to 1926.
-Of the 1,236 acres leased for gold-mining, during the six months ended 30th June 1926, 250 acres were leased for dredging for gold.
+Two men must be employed to each area of 320 acres for the first year and four men thereafter.

+(v) Business Licences.
+A business licence, issued at an annual fee of £1, entitles the holder to occupy for the purpose of carrying on business not more than $\frac{1}{2}$ acre in a town or village, or 1 acre outside, on any gold or mineral field.
+No person may hold more than one area.

+(vi) Residence Areas.
+A holder of a miner's right may occupy as a residence area not more than $\frac{1}{2}$ acre in a town or village, or 2 acres outside, on any gold or mineral field.
+Improvements to the value of £10 must be effected thereon, and no person may hold more than one area.

-AREAS TAKEN UP UNDER MINING ACTS.-NEW SOUTH WALES, 1922 TO 1926.
+(vii) Areas Occupied under Mining Acts.
+The following table gives particulars of operations for the years 1923 to 1927.
+Of the 1,110 acres leased for gold-mining, during the year ended 30th June 1927, 13 acres were for dredging.